reasonwithoutrestraint/site/Topics.md

 * Meaning of knowledge
 * Meaning of racism

-Unnecessary debates: when the truth of P is disagreed, but we agree that the truth of P depends on S, and we agree on S:
+Unnecessary debates: when the truth of P is disagreed, but we agree that the truth of P reduces to S, and we agree on S:
 - Movie ratings
 - Is Islam a religion of Peace